 Endowment plays a critical role in allowing the school to fulfill its mission and ensure long-term financial stability.

 An endowment fund can be compared to a long-term investment or savings plan.
 It is a “permanent” fund in which the principal is invested and the earnings are spent.
-A strong endowment ensures our long-term strength and stability because the funds help to support dynamic programming, a diverse community of learners, and the operating costs that come with innovative facilities.
+A strong endowment ensures our long-term strength and stability because the funds earned help to support dynamic programming, scholarships that ensure a diverse community of learners, top-flight educators who become even better through professional development, and the operating costs that come with innovative facilities.
 Endowment relieves pressure on tuition and annual giving, playing a critical role in ensuring the long-term affordability of a Country Day education.

 We are grateful to alumni, faculty and staff, parents, grandparents, trustees, and friends for establishing the funds listed below.